codemakerai/codemaker-cli/README.md

 ## Overview

-CodeMaker is a toolkit that helps developers in day to day work, allowing them to speed their development cycle.
-CodeMaker Toolkit is capable of generating documentation for method definition, generating unit tests and migrating the source code.
+CodeMaker offers tools and automation for software developers for writing, testing, and documenting source code.

 ## Features